top of page

 3. Real Workstation Function vs. Accessory Gimmicks

-The best workstation systems are built around a few essentials that you will reach for every day.
-The goal is not to “add stuff.”
-It’s to create an efficient flow.
+The best workstation systems are built around a few essentials you will reach for every day.
+The goal is not to add more.
+It is to create an efficient, natural flow.

 A smart workstation setup helps with: